-You always wish for good weather when you go camping.
-Blue skies and bright sunshine make a trip with the RV much more enjoyable than clouds and rain.
-But that sun can be HOT, and on a hot summer day, you will likely find yourself searching for shade to keep cool.
+Everyone wants good weather when they go camping!
+Blue skies and bright sunshine make an RV trip much more enjoyable than clouds and rain.
+But that sun can be HOT, and on a summer day, you may find yourself searching for shade to keep cool.
 This is where an RV awning comes in.
 RV awnings are standard on nearly all RVs.
-They come in different sizes and colors, some are motorized while other require manual assistance.
+However, they come in different sizes and colors.
+Some are motorized while others require manual assistance.

-It’s important to know what type of awning(s) your RV has.
-There are several RV awnings that serve different purposes.
+It’s important to know what type of awnings your RV has.
+Different RV awnings serve different purposes.
 Small window and door awnings keep you safe from the rain or the glare of the sun.
-Slide-out awnings keep the top of your slide-outs free of debris and rain water.
-And patio-awnings create an extra living space when you want to experience nature fully.
-Don’t you just love it when you have breakfast with your toes touching the soft grass?
-I think you do…
+Slide-out awnings keep the tops of your slide-outs free of debris and rainwater.
+And patio awnings create extra living space when you want an outdoor shelter.
+After all, part of the fun of camping is eating breakfast with your toes touching the soft grass!

-It is possible to replace your existing awnings, but if you familiarize yourself with the types maintenance an awning requires you can expect it to last many, many years.
+It is possible to replace your existing awnings, but if you learn to maintain an awning, you can expect it to last many years.

 1. Know your Fabric